Beta Brings New Flood Risk To Texas Coast And La., Where Thousands Still Lack Power

 The storm could bring a life-threatening storm surge.
 Areas from Port Aransas to Sabine Pass, Texas, are under a surge warning.
 The worst-hit spots are projected to see water rise 2 to 4 feet above normal levels, the hurricane center said.
 The warning zone centers on Matagorda Bay and Galveston Bay, but it extends south near Corpus Christi and north to the Louisiana border.

-Louisiana Gov. John Bel Edwards declared a state of emergency Monday in advance of the storm's arrival, saying that the flood threat "could be especially problematic in areas that are already recovering from Hurricane Laura and residents should take this threat seriously."
+Louisiana Gov. John Bel Edwards declared a state of emergency Monday in advance of the storm's arrival, saying the flood threat "could be especially problematic in areas that are already recovering from Hurricane Laura and residents should take this threat seriously."

 "The storm should finally push east of the area Wednesday afternoon or night, and we'll see improving conditions at that time," according to meteorologist Dan Reilly of the National Weather Service office in Houston.